What is Reality?

 How did the Universe occur?
 How does an entire Universe pop out of nothingness?

 The Universe has not popped into existence as complex as it is now.
-At some point, a change has occurred out of nothingness, an informational change, and as a result a fundamental rule (/ law of physics) has popped into existence.
+At some point, a root change has occurred out of nothingness, an informational change, and as a result a fundamental / root rule (/ law of physics) has popped into existence.
 Then followed a few other.
+These root rules form the root pattern that the progression of the Universe evolves at every state change.
+This root pattern is the root cause of everything in the Universe.

 Why have these changes occur?
 Why would they not occur, except for your belief that nothingness is the default state of the Universe?
 The Universe is the progression of these rules, that is, they have lead to the Universe that you can observe, to the Universe in which you can ask "Why is the Universe like this?"